-- Suspension pending satisfactory completion of remedial steps such as tutoring, special course work or counseling, or - Administrative Leave of Absence with terms to be specified by the faculty; or - Dismissal. - In the case of a Master of Divinity student, the Dean of the Seminary may report an action of the faculty to the student's authorizing committee or similar endorsing denominational body. - If there is an indication that a doctoral student is not making satisfactory academic progress toward the degree (for example, failing any course or component of the curriculum), the chair of the Doctor of Ministry Committee, in consultation with the student's advisor and the student, may make a recommendation to the Doctor of Ministry Committee.
-The Committee may formulate a motion for action by the faculty that may include the above. - Appeals: A student has the right to appeal an action of the faculty according to the process set forth in Standards for Conduct, Section 9.
+- Suspension pending satisfactory completion of remedial steps such as tutoring, special course work or counseling, or - Administrative Leave of Absence with terms to be specified by the faculty; or Dismissal. - In the case of a Master of Divinity student, the Dean of the Seminary may report an action of the faculty to the student's authorizing committee or similar endorsing denominational body. - If there is an indication that a doctoral student is not making satisfactory academic progress toward the degree (for example, failing any course or component of the curriculum), the chair of the Doctor of Ministry Committee, in consultation with the student's advisor and the student, may make a recommendation to the Doctor of Ministry Committee.
+The Committee may formulate a motion for action by the faculty that may include the above. - Appeals: A student has the right to appeal an action of the faculty according to the process set forth in Standards for Conduct, Section 9. - For Doctor, Master and Certificate level students the appeals process will lead to either dismissal or additional probation with the understanding the student will be dismissed if they do not meet the satisfactory academic standard by the end of the additional probation.